omarsar/nlp_newsletter/issues/Issue12.md

 Our previous newsletter (Issue 11) - [Link](https://medium.com/dair-ai/deepsuperlearner-spherical-cnns-google-semantris-debater-data-alterego-text-to-images-gans-2ba92eef9b9f)

 **Message from the Editor**
-Hello boys and girls!
+Hello everyone!
 Thanks for the massive support you have given to this newsletter.
 I realized the tremendous good it can do for experts in the field and those who are beginning.
-The previous newsletter did so well that I was quiet compelled by the number of people interested in such newsletter (3K+ views).
-I hope to keep bringing more of the best of NLP and ML research in the months to come.
+The previous newsletter did so well that I got excited to see how much people were interested in such newsletter (3K+ views).
+I hope to keep bringing more of the best of NLP and ML news in the weeks that follow.
 Also, come over to [@omarsar0](https://twitter.com/omarsar0) and say hi!

 ----------
 *If you spot any errors or inaccuracies in this newsletter please open an issue.*